commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 03/04/2017
+* Fixed a bug where only the first 22 rooms were shown in the lobby.
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.
 * Fixed a bug where GetUserInfo didn't show items properly.